JoseCastellaniNeto/JoseCastellaniNeto/Readme.md

 # 💫 About Me:
 Hello World!

-Working in over 17 countries.

 This exposure to different cultures and business practices has not only broadened my understanding but also equipped me with the adaptability and agility to thrive in dynamic and multicultural environments.
 I thrive on the challenges and exciting possibilities offered by diverse markets, leveraging my global expertise to drive success and forge meaningful connections.

-Recruiter specialized in a wide range of industries, including SAP, gaming, software development, IT, advertising, web3.0/DeFi/crypto community, robotics, fintech, automotive and media

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/jzcastellani_) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)]([https://www.linkedin.com/in/josecneto2/](https://www.linkedin.com/in/josecneto2/))